-I still remember the first time I went to Morton’s The Steakhouse for a conference dinner.
-I was fresh out of college and working for a large nutrition supplement company.
-We were at a weekend conference in Las Vegas and on Friday evening, one of our biggest suppliers treated us to the fanciest meal I had ever had in my life.
+I was fresh out of college, working for a large nutrition supplement company, and attending a weekend conference in Las Vegas when one of our biggest suppliers treated us to the fanciest and most fattening meal I’d ever had in my life.

 First came the drinks.

 Then came the 2,000-calorie appetizers (that’s what you’ll get in a plate of fried calamari).